-Skip laurel trees are dense evergreen shrubs that grow in sunny or partial-shade gardens.
-Also called Schip laurels, Skip laurels are compact, low-maintenance, and easy to manage while providing privacy in any size garden.
-They flower in the spring and produce dark red berries in the fall.
-In this article, we’ll tell you how to care for Skip laurel trees and where they thrive.
+Skip laurel trees are dense, evergreen shrubs that thrive in both sunny and partially shaded gardens.
+Also known as Schip laurels, these compact and low-maintenance plants are easy to manage and make an excellent natural privacy screen for gardens of any size.
+They bloom with delicate white flowers in the spring and produce rich, dark red berries in the fall.
+In this article, we’ll share tips on how to care for Skip laurels and the best conditions for helping them flourish.

 Skip Laurel Trees at a Glance